zuozhenggh/learning-library/security-library/database/advanced/avdf/avdf.md

 4. Under `Configuration`, click **System Services**

+    **Note**: According to your resources it can take up to several minutes to present the Tabs!

 5. Select the `Date and Time` tab

 6. Ensure the first NTP service is `ON` and the IP is `169.254.169.254`, and close the pop-up windows